oddwires/alarm-system/README.md

 <h2>Home automation system with HomeKit bridge and Security system.</h2>

-A dogs dinner of technology resulting in a system that is incredibly useful.
+A dogs dinner of technology resulting in a system that provides home security and automation.
 <ul>
 <li>433MHz transmitter - control <a href="https://www.avsl.com/brands/mercury/product/mains-power/remote-switches">Power switches</a> and <a href="https://www.uk-automation.co.uk/smartwares-wireless-thermostatic-radiator-valve-including-remote">Radiator valves</a> anywhere around the house.</li>
  <li>Web App interface - control devices from anywhere you can use your mobile phone..